-Given the motivations (Section 1.1) and the recent developments in the state-of-the-art (Chapter 2) the goal of this study is to develop a point cloud classification framework for geospatial point clouds that achieves better or similar accuracies compared to the state-of-the-art (OA $\gtrsim$ 80%) with a more efficient (in terms of computational time and hardware requirements) methodology.
+Given the motivations (Section 1.1) and the recent developments in the state-ofthe-art (Chapter 2) the goal of this study is to develop a point cloud classification framework for geospatial point clouds that achieves better or similar accuracies compared to the state-of-the-art (\gtrsim 80%) with a more efficient (in terms of computational time and hardware requirements) methodology.
 In this way, the developed framework can be a feasible solution for daily applications with large datasets (i.e., city-scale or country-scale).
-This feasibility is considered as a step forward from research projects, where the datasets are significantly smaller, towards daily applications (such as city-scale or country-scale applications of a national mapping agency).
+This feasibility is considered as a step forward from research projects, where the datasets are significantly smaller, towards daily applications.